writethedocs/www/docs/conf/eu/2017/news/recap-retrospective.rst

 Hi everyone,

 Thanks for attending the 2017 edition of Write the Docs Prague!
 We're so grateful to our speakers, sponsors, volunteers, and attendees for making the conference possible.
 We hope you had a wonderful time, and that you are as excited as we are about the beautiful community that gathers under our roof.

-Below we've included all of the resources you might need for staying in touch and continue to build and grow the community.
+In this post we've included some feedback information to help make the conference even better next year, and a Code of Conduct transparency report.
+You'll also find links to the talk videos, photos, and resources you might need for staying in touch and continue to build and grow the community.

-We also have a Code of Conduct transparency report and information about feedback to help make the conference even better next year.

 Feedback and retrospective
 --------------------------